 Methods for Severe TBI Recovery

-The goal of severe TBI recovery is to regain the ability to perform activities of daily living.
-You can accomplish this by harnessing neuroplasticity, the brain’s natural ability to repair itself after injury.
+The initial goals of severe TBI recovery are typically to regain the ability to perform activities of daily living as well as basic mobility tasks such as getting out of bed and walking.
+Most can accomplish this by harnessing neuroplasticity, the brain’s natural ability to repair itself after injury.

 With neuroplasticity, healthy regions of the brain can take over functions from damaged areas.
 This allows severe TBI patients to regain skills they lost after their injury, such as the ability to speak or walk.